Longnose gar: Etymology

 The longnose gar was first described by Carl Linnaeus (1758), who gave it the name Esox osseus.
 The generic name Esox, which is for pike, was later changed to Lepisosteus, the genus for slender gars.
 Lepisosteus osseus (Linnaeus, 1758), the scientific name for longnose gar, originated by combining lepis, which is Greek for scale, and osteos, the Latin word for bony.
 The latter references the bone-like, rhomboidal-shaped ganoid scales that protect gars against predation.

 Gars have been referred to as primitive fish or living fossils because they have retained some morphological characteristics of their earliest ancestors, such as a spiral valve intestine, and a highly vascularized swim bladder lung that supplements gill respiration for breathing both air and water.
 Referring to gars as primitive fish simply means they have existed for a long time, having evolved over millions of years into a more perfected morphological state, not that the animal is primitive in the sense that it is not fully developed.

 Distribution

 Fossils of the genus dating from 100 million years ago (Mya) have been found in Africa, Asia, Europe, North America, and South America.
-In the US, fossils of the modern species date back to the Pleistocene, where they were discovered in the Kingsdown Formation in Meade County, KS and date back to the Irvingtonian (1.8 - 0.3 Mya).
+In the US, fossils of the modern species date back to the Pleistocene, where they were discovered in the Kingsdown Formation in Meade County, Kansas, and date back to the Irvingtonian (1.8–0.3 Mya).
 Longnose gar are found in Central America, Cuba, North America, and the Isla de la Juventud.

-Longnose gar are frequently found in fresh water in the eastern half of the United States, but some gar were found in salinities up to 31 ppt.
+Longnose gar are frequently found in fresh water in the eastern half of the US, but some gar were found in salinities up to 31 ppt.
 Their microhabitats consist of areas near downed trees, stone outcrops, and vegetation.